chenxing1999/shaver/README.md

 # Shaver

-The code for paper Compressing Content-based Recommender Systems in One Shot: A Cooperative Game Perspective
+The code for paper On-device Content-based Recommendation with Single-shot Embedding Pruning: A Cooperative Game Perspective (WWW'25 - Oral)

 # Installation